rombrew/phobia/doc/MotorIdentification.md

 	# pm_probe_spinup

-To get more accurate estimate run the motor at high speed (10v BEMF is enough) and request E probe manually.
+To get more accurate estimate run the motor at high speed (~10v of BEMF is enough) and request E probe manually.
 Do not load the motor.

 	# reg pm.s_setpoint_rpm <rpm>
 	# reg pm.fsm_state 12